spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 See [Duration](../duration/index.md)

+## `acceleration.refresh_retry_enabled`

+Optional.
+Specifies whether an accelerated dataset should retry data refresh in the event of transient errors.
+The default setting is true.

+Retries utilize a [Fibonacci backoff strategy](https://en.wikipedia.org/wiki/Fibonacci_sequence).
+To disable refresh retries, set `refresh_retry_enabled: false`.

+## `acceleration.refresh_retry_max_attempts`

+Optional.
+Defines the maximum number of retry attempts when refresh retries are enabled.
+The default is undefined, allowing for unlimited attempts.

 ## `acceleration.params`

 Optional.
 Parameters to pass to the acceleration engine.
 The parameters are specific to the acceleration engine used.